snl-dakota/dakota/docs/user/usingdakota/pydantic_models_reference.rst

 1. Begin with a working traditional input file.
-2. Run `dakota_parser`, located in the `bin` folder of the Dakota install, to generate the corresponding JSON.
+2. Run `dakota_parser`, located in the `bin` folder of the Dakota install, to generate the corresponding JSON:
+   ``dakota_parser <freeform dakota input> --json``
 3. Use the result as a starting point, modifying it as needed.
-4. Refer to the Pydantic documentation to understand and refine specific fields.
+4. Refer to the Keyword Reference and Pydantic documentation to understand and refine specific fields.

 This workflow avoids having to construct JSON inputs from scratch while the documentation is still evolving.